Mandeep-Singh-Chawla/JACOCO/README.md

 d) **Dump Coverage Data:**

 1) Use this JaCoCo command to dump the coverage data:
-**java -jar /path/to/jacococli.jar dump --address localhost --port 36320 --destfile jacoco-server.exec**
+**java -jar /path/to/jacococli.jar dump --address localhost --port 36320 --destfile jacoco-it.exec**
 2) Replace /path/to/jacococli.jar with the actual path of JaCoCo CLI JAR.
 3) Adjust --address and --port if you have configured the JaCoCo agent with a different address and port.